excellarateinc/voyage-api-dotnet/readme_docs/INTEGRATION-TESTS.md

 Since the .dacpac contains all the schema and seed data to run the application, this process gives a new instance of the database with all required data.

+#### Seed Data
+Currently, all seed data is contained as post-deployment scripts in the .dacpac.
+In the future, if additional seed data is needed for tests there are a few options:

+1. Modify the database project to conditional execute post-deployment scripts
+2. Create .sql scripts and modify the configure-test-db.bat to execute them
+3. Within the Owin fixture programmatically seed the data

 ### Limitations
 The above approach has the following limitations: